 2. There will be no vehicles of any kind in the food vendor area during Bazaar hours.
 You may park your car behind your tent before the Bazaar opens only for restocking (not in the driving lane).
 Restocking hours are from 0730-0900.
 All vehicles must be removed BEFORE the Bazaar opens.
-We suggest you restock before Bazaar hours.
+Restock before Bazaar hours.
 If you must move a vehicle, ensure that all safety standards, such as cargo and speed limits, are met.

-3. Vehicles found parked behind the food vendor area after restocking hours or in the driving lane will be subject to towing by Security Forces, or your organization may be asked to close down.
+3. Vehicles found parked behind the food vendor area after restocking hours or in the driving lane are subject to towing by Security Forces, and your organization could be closed down.

 1. Commercial (for profit) food service providers are prohibited from operating on base unless under contract with Services or AAFES.
 Therefore, POs may not sub-contract with commercial food service providers to operate the food booth.
 This does not preclude POs from renting equipment and/or purchasing supplies from commercial food service providers.
 However, the POs may not acknowledge any commercial sponsorship or advertise on behalf of any commercial enterprise during the Bazaar.

-2. POs must limit their resale activity to food items listed on their contract only.
-All Vendors will be allowed to sell soda and water for a fixed price of $1.00 each; you may not sell below this price.
+2. POs must limit their resale activity to food items listed on their contract.
+All Vendors will be allowed to sell soda, boxed juice, and water for a fixed price of $1.00 each.
+You may not sell below this price.

 3. With the exception of coffee and tea served as beverages, rationed items will not be sold.